ChainSafe/BlockRacersContracts/README.md

 #### Mechanics

 A player can initiate a wager by staking tokens into the Wager contract.
-Their opponent can then accept the wager by staking tokens in to the contract, these would both require approving the Wager contract for transfer of the Wager creators stake.
+Their opponent can then accept the wager by staking tokens into the contract, these would both require approving the Wager contract for transfer of the Wager creators stake.

 When a race is completed, both players would sign a message of the winner's address to then release the funds to the winner.